-- Effective teaching can transform pupils' knowledge, capabilities and beliefs about learning. - Effective teachers introduce new material in steps, explicitly linking new ideas to what has been previously studied and learned. - 3.
-Modelling helps pupils understand new processes and ideas; good models make abstract ideas concrete and accessible. - 4.
-Guides, scaffolds and worked examples can help pupils apply new ideas, but should be gradually removed as pupil expertise increases. - Explicitly teaching pupils metacognitive strategies linked to subject knowledge, including how to plan, monitor and evaluate, supports a) Observing how expert colleagues break tasks down into constituent components when first setting up independent practice (e.g. using tasks that scaffold pupils through metacognitive and procedural processes) and deconstructing this approach.
+- Effective teaching can transform pupils' knowledge, capabilities and beliefs about learning. - Effective teachers introduce new material in steps, explicitly linking new ideas to what has been previously studied and learned. - Modelling helps pupils understand new processes and ideas; good models make abstract ideas concrete and accessible. - Guides, scaffolds and worked examples can help pupils apply new ideas, but should be gradually removed as pupil expertise increases. - Explicitly teaching pupils metacognitive strategies linked to subject knowledge, including how to plan, monitor and evaluate, supports independence and academic success. - Questioning is an essential tool for teachers; questions can be used for many purposes, including to check pupils' prior knowledge, assess understanding and break down problems. - High-quality classroom talk can support pupils to articulate key ideas, consolidate understanding and extend their vocabulary. - Practice is an integral part of effective teaching; ensuring pupils have repeated opportunities to practise, with appropriate guidance and support, increases success. - Paired and group activities can increase pupil success, but to work together effectively pupils need guidance, support and practice. - How pupils are grouped is also important; care should be taken to monitor the impact of groupings on pupil attainment, behaviour and motivation. - Homework can improve pupil outcomes, particularly for older pupils, but it is likely that the quality of homework and its relevance to main class teaching is more important than the amount set.